Gurkha: Post-independence (1947–present)

 Under the Tripartite Agreement signed between the governments of the United Kingdom, India and Nepal after Indian independence and the partition of India, the original ten Gurkha regiments consisting of the 20 pre-war battalions were split between the British Army and the newly independent Indian Army.
 Six Gurkha regiments (12 battalions) were transferred to the post-independence Indian Army, while four regiments (eight battalions) were transferred to the British Army.

-To the disappointment of their British officers, the majority of Gurkhas given a choice between British or Indian Army service opted for the latter.
+To the disappointment of many of their British officers, the majority of Gurkhas given a choice between British or Indian Army service opted for the latter.
 The reason appears to have been the pragmatic one that the Gurkha regiments of the Indian Army would continue to serve in their existing roles in familiar territory and under terms and conditions that were well established.
 The only substantial change was the substitution of Indian officers for British.
-By contrast, the four regiments selected for British service faced an uncertain future, initially in Malaya; a region where relatively few Gurkhas had previously served.
-The four regiments (or eight battalions) in British service have since been reduced to a single (two-battalion) regiment, while the Indian units have been expanded beyond their pre-Independence establishment of 12 battalions.
+By contrast, the four regiments selected for British service faced an uncertain future, initially in Malaya - a region where relatively few Gurkhas had previously served.
+The four regiments (or eight battalions) in British service were subsequently reduced to a single regiment of two battalions.
+The Indian units have been expanded beyond their pre-Independence establishment of 12 battalions.

 The principal aim of the Tripartite Agreement was to ensure that Gurkhas serving under the Crown would be paid on the same scale as those serving in the new Indian Army.
 This was significantly lower than the standard British rates of pay.
 While the difference is made up through cost of living and location allowances during a Gurkha's actual period of service, the pension payable on his return to Nepal is much lower than would be the case for his British counterparts.

 With the abolition of the Nepalese monarchy in 2008, the future recruitment of Gurkhas for British and Indian service was initially put into doubt.
 A spokesperson for the Communist Party of Nepal (Maoist) (later the "Communist Party of Nepal (Maoist Centre)"), which was expected to play a major role in the new secular republic, stated that recruitment as mercenaries was degrading to the Nepalese people and would be banned.
-However, as of 2018, Gurkha recruitment for foreign service continues.
+However, as of 2023, Gurkha recruitment for foreign service continues.